Renaissance/Reformation/Enlightenment

 Joan of Arc links:

-http://www.newadvent.org/cathen/08409c.htm the Catholic Encyclopedia’s information on Joan
+http://www.newadvent.org/cathen/08409c.htm the Catholic Encyclopedia information on Joan

 http://www.stjoan-center.com/ The links listed under “History” will probably be most helpful (trial transcripts, biography, timeline).
 Otherwise, the St. Joan Center appears to be a labor of love put together by a devotee.

-Cortez links:
+Cortes links:

 Don’t forget to use Cortez and Cortes.
 Better yet, “Hernan Cortes” seems to work the best.

-http://www.pbs.org/kpbs/theborder/history/timeline/1.html (a good starting place)
+http://www.pbs.org/conquistadors/cortes/cortes_a02.html (a good starting place)

-http://www.fordham.edu/halsall/mod/1520cortes.html ( part of a letter written by Cortes to Charles V)
+http://www.fordham.edu/halsall/mod/1520cortes.html (part of a letter written by Cortes to Charles V)

 Galileo links:

-http://www.newadvent.org/cathen/06342b.htm ( Here’s the Catholic Encyclopedia’s version of Galileo’s story.)
+http://www.newadvent.org/cathen/06342b.htm (Here’s the Catholic Encyclopedia version of Galileo’s story.)

-Ferdinand and Isabella Links:
+Isabella I Links:

 Also research the Inquisition.

-http://www.catholiceducation.org/articles/history/world/wh0009.html (A website for Catholic educators.
-Note point of view.)http://www.jewishvirtuallibrary.org/jsource/Judaism/expulsion.html (Jewish perspective: the Jewish Virtual Library.
+Inquisitive About the Inquisition (A website for Catholic educators.
+Note point of view.)The Spanish Expulsion (Jewish perspective: the Jewish Virtual Library.
 Note point of view.)

 Mary Wollstonecraft Links:

-BBC History – British History in depth: Mary Wollstonecraft: A ‘Speculative and Dissenting Spirit” http://www.bbc.co.uk/history/british/empire_seapower/wollstonecraft_01.shtml
+BBC History “British History in depth: Mary Wollstonecraft: A Speculative and Dissenting Spirit http://www.bbc.co.uk/history/british/empire_seapower/wollstonecraft_01.shtml

 Stanford Encyclopedia of Philosophy: Mary Wollstonecraft http://plato.stanford.edu/entries/wollstonecraft/